-In 2015, NAB ruled out said they have no plans to be involved in financing Adani’s proposed Carmichael coal mine.
+In 2015 NAB said they had no plans to provide any finance for Adani’s proposed Carmichael coal mine.
 Westpac’s 2017 climate policy update also ruled out its involvement in any Galilee coal mining plans.
 CommBank and ANZ have been a bit more cryptic, but both have made public statements that take them out of the running as potential funders of Adani’s plans.

 If realised, the Galilee coal plans spell disaster for the climate, local environment and farmlands and Great Barrier Reef, as well as the cultural heritage of the region’s traditional owners, the Wangan and Jagalingou people.
-Find out more about the specific dangers posed in the sections below.
+Find out more about the specific dangers in the sections below.